 Kenny recently lost his dad, Rudy.
 Kenny had kept some of his father’s clothes and contacted me about making a memorial quilt using those shirts.
 During our initial meeting I shared photos of some of the other memorial quilts I’ve done.
-Like this one for Mary Jo, this one for Beth, and the one I made out of my dad’s t-shirts just before he passed away last January.
+Like this one for Beth, and the one I made out of my dad’s t-shirts just before he passed away last January.

 When I mentioned that my dad was a pharmacist and that I’d included his Walgreens work jacket in his quilt, Kenny told me that his dad, Rudy, was also a pharmacist.
 Rudy owned his own drugstore.
 Back in the 1980’s, my dad owned his own drugstore too!
 This isn’t a big town and the drugstore owners all know each other.
 Without a doubt, my dad and his dad knew each other.
 Isn’t that wild?

 I have to admit that knowing my dad knew his dad it made it hard to finish Kenny’s quilt.
 I found myself procrastinating on finishing it.
 Normally making memorial quilts is one of my favorite things to do but this time I found myself making excuses instead of buckling down and getting it done.

 As we got closer to Thanksgiving I began feeling my dad’s absence more acutely.
 This is the first Holiday season without him.
 After all, just last Thanksgiving we were going down water slides with him at Great Wolf Lodge.
 The kids were floating through the lazy river and playing water basketball with their Pop Pop.
 Just one year ago.